 - Teach basic clinical skills and interviewing skills

-- Group mentors for Professionalism, Communication, & Reflection Course and Medical Student Leadership Groups.
+- Group mentors for Professionalism, Communication, & Reflection Course and Medical Student Leadership Groups

-- Direct and teach Generations, a course encompassing the life cycle.
+- Direct and teach Generations, a course encompassing the life cycle

-- Students are taught by our community faculty physicians in their offices in Doctoring in Vermont.
+- Students are taught by our community faculty physicians in their offices in Doctoring in Vermont

-- Many family physicians share their vast experience in the Faces of Family Medicine elective series.
+- Many family physicians share their vast experience in the Faces of Family Medicine elective series

 Clerkship—Specialty Based Clinical Experiences

 Many of our committed teachers also participate in the required Family Medicine Clerkship.
 The clerkship emphasizes the acquisition of skills and knowledge related to the care of patients in the outpatient setting.
-The Clerkship operates in Vermont, Connecticut and Maine.
+The Clerkship operates in Vermont, Connecticut, Maine, and New York.
 Family Medicine physicians care for a diverse group of patients of all ages on a longitudinal basis providing acute care, chronic disease management, prevention, health maintenance and education.
 Students will examine the role of the Family Physician, both in leading the patient-centered medical home and within the complex health care system as a whole.
 During their rotations, students collaborate with their host communities to complete Community Health Improvement Projects and study from a national on-line curriculum designed by the Society of Teachers of Family Medicine.